nahueldsanchez/nahueldsanchez.github.io/_posts/2021-07-23-Terraform-AWS-Mysfit.md

 ### AWS IAM Policies, S3 Bucket policies and S3 ACLs

-Now with a brief understaing of S3, I needed to understand how access was granted and forbidden for objects stored in S3 buckets.
+Now with a brief understating of S3, I needed to understand how access was granted and forbidden for objects stored in S3 buckets.
 I found that there are *three (!)* different methods to configure it.
 Now I understand why so many companies end up having their AWS S3 buckets open to the Internet.
 It seems to be very easy to screw things up.

 By default, when you create a S3 bucket it's configured as `private`.
 This means that only the owner of the AWS account where the bucket was created can access it.
 To allow other users to access it a policy is needed.